jdede/coap-testserver/README.md

 docker run -p 5683:5683/udp jdede/coap-testserver
 ```

-Starts the server.
+starts the server.
 You can access the server: coap://127.0.0.1